abronz/ChillSync/README.md

 # ChillSync

-This is an Angular project made by Abronz Vizcarra with a solely purpose of watching youtube videos with multiple clients.
+This is a website project that allows multiple clients to watch a youtube video together synchronized using Socket.IO.

 ## Testing